Dante Reports Exporter

 Exporting Dante Labs reports gives you a personal archive that does not depend on a single website staying online, your login staying active, or the portal layout staying the same.

-What you can access on genome.danteomics.com
+What you can access on genome.dantelabs.com

-Manual export: one report at a time
+Manual export: one PDF at a time

 Bulk export with a browser extension